mnelson4/printmyblog/readme.txt

 = Example Use-Cases =

 **Time to prune your website’s content?** You can print it, annotate and sort through a physical stack of paper.
 Alternatively, scrape content from your WordPress blog, then copy and paste it into a Word document or Google Doc for tweaking.

+**Want a share a post before it’s posted?** Send a copy to someone for review while your post is still a draft.

 **Disconnecting offline for a bit?** Print your blog to paper, or even an ePub file to read from your Kindle or phone.